KevserYazar/KevserYazar/README.md

 ### Hi there 👋 It`s Kevser Yazar
  🔭 I’m currently working on DATA ANALYSIS .

+ 🌱 I’m currently learning python/deep learning and nlp also working with pycaret

+ ⚡ Fun fact: actually I'm a dentist

 <!--
 **KevserYazar/KevserYazar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.